The Adverse Possession Doctrine

 - The neighbor or previous owner has paid the taxes on that property during this time.

-Here is an example of how the adverse possession doctrine could work against you.
-Assume that you and your neighbor each have a home built on a large parcel of land, say five acres.
+Here is a good example of how the adverse possession doctrine could work against you.
+Let us assume that you and your neighbor each have a home built on a large parcel of land, say five acres.
 The neighbor’s home was built in the year 1990, and his home encroaches 10 feet on to your property.
 If the neighbor can prove that the home was been there more than 20 years and that he has paid taxes on that portion of the property, then the land belongs to him and he cannot be required to move or tear down that portion of his house.

 A more complex question arises when the issue of land ownership involves a fence built in the wrong place.
 That is, a fence which a neighbor builds not on the boundary between the properties but several feet or yards on to your property.

-Let us again turn to the example of the two neighbors with homes built on five acre parcels.
+Let us again turn to the example of the two neighbors with homes built on five-acre parcels.
 Assume again that the fence was built in 1990.
-So the 20 year requirement has been met.
+So the 20-year requirement has been met.
 However, it is unlikely that your neighbor has been paying taxes on the strip of land.
 Therefore, the neighbor cannot take this land under the doctrine of adverse possession.
-However, he may take the land using a different doctrine – the Boundary by Agreement doctrine.
+However, he or she may take the land using a different doctrine – the Boundary by Agreement doctrine.

 The Boundary by Agreement Doctrine